Fall 2013 Rec Soccer Registration is Open

 13. Do you offer scholarships?

 Yes and no. Technically, there is no such thing as a "scholarship" since scholarly work does not earn you something in soccer.
-We have provided subsidies to disadvantaged children and we work with Metro Youth Partnership (MYP) on subsidies.
-It is for kids in grades K-12 in Fargo, Moorhead and West Fargo so that they can participate in fee-based activities of their choosing.
-It covers $50/year/child and there is a simple application process.
-Contact the MYP at 218.299.5437 or via www.metroyouthpartnership.org.
-For more information on subsidies, contact Matt Noah at either
+We have provided subsidies to disadvantaged children and we have worked with the Metro Youth Partnership (MYP) on subsidies.
+It is for kids in grades K-12 in Fargo and West Fargo so that they can participate in fee-based activities of their choosing.
+Moorhead does not have a program similar to MYP.
+We find it difficult to keep up with changes to various programs.
+Here are the websites of 2 local organizations who may provide a subsidy.

 or 701.282.9344.